-Gato took his Bachelors studies in Photography as a Communications Major at Long Island University; C.W.
-Post Center, under the directorship of Magnum photographer, Arthur Leipzig.
+Gato took his undergraduate studies in photojournalism as a Communications Major at Long Island University, C.W.
+Post Center.

 The Chairman of the photography department at that time was acclaimed photographer, Arthur Leipzig.

 Gato later attended F.I.T. and the Summer Film Intensive at NYU Film.

 Gato assisted top Fashion and Editorial photographers in New York City and later split his time on South Beach.
 Most notably, Gato assisted Bill King, Albert Watson, Patrick Demarchelier, Otto Stupakoff, Andrea Blanch and Helmut Newton.